-Please note it is your responsibility to inform the local authority if you do not want your child to be on the waiting for a higher preference school.
-In the event that a place becomes available at one of your higher preference schools, the place offered at your lower preference school will automatically be withdrawn.
+It is your responsibility to inform the local authority if you do not want your child to be on the waiting for a higher preference school.
+If a place becomes available at one of your higher preference schools, the place offered at your lower preference school will automatically be withdrawn.

-Applicants’ requests to be added to the waiting list for lower preference schools when a first preference school has been offered can only be made in exceptional circumstances.
-Any change in circumstances will need to be supported with relevant evidence.
+Requests to be added to the waiting list for lower preference schools when a first preference school has been offered can only be made in exceptional circumstances.
+Any change in circumstances must be supported with relevant evidence.
 All requests to be added to a waiting list should be made in writing to email@example.com.